10 Best 30 Amp RV Generators for 2025 (Ranked/Reviewed)

 • Weight: 103.4 lbs

-If you’re looking for a more affordable generator, then you need to check out the Champion Power Equipment 100555 Portable Generator.
+If you’re looking for a more affordable generator, you need to check out the Champion Power Equipment 100555 Portable Generator, as this budget-friendly option has an average price of just $500.
+Making it half as expensive as some of the more expensive models on this list.

 Comparatively speaking, though, 68 decibels is still pretty quiet, as this is roughly the same noise level a kitchen exhaust fan puts out on high.